(For upcoming speaking events, scroll down…)

 Speaking

-Kean has given talks in a dozen states and three different countries, and his unique take on science has made him a consistently popular speaker at museums, colleges, libraries, science conferences, literary festivals, and other events – even a “science cabaret.”
+Kean has given talks in three dozen states and ten different countries, and his unique take on science has made him a consistently popular speaker at museums, colleges, libraries, science conferences, literary festivals, and other events – even a “science cabaret.”

 Like my books, the talks use funny, strange, and poignant stories to enliven science and science history for the audience.
 I’ve made the talks accessible to everyone, and never stray into anything technical.
 (No equations, I promise!)
 In fact, the talks are a great fit for both a general audience who want to approach science through colorful characters and narrative history, as well as scientific groups who want to learn more about the history of their field or need a little lighter fare.
 I usually speak for 45 minutes (though I can shorten the talk if need be), and I’m always happy to stick around afterward to answer questions or chat, too.